 While respiratory conditions such as asthma and COPD (Chronic obstructive pulmonary disease) are incurable, they can be managed and/or prevented.
 Our aim is to prevent, and better treat conditions caused by respiratory and sleep disorders.

 We will innovate across disciplines and industries to solve high burden health problems.
 We will build capacity within and beyond our team to advance the prevention and treatment of disease.
 We will conduct large-scale research projects that focus on breathlessness, respiratory infections, sleep disorders, and environmental and occupational health.
 And we will translate this research into practice that reduces the burden of these diseases.

-Over the past few months we’ve been developing projects that improve the quality of life for people living with breathing and sleep disorders.
+Over the last few years, we have been developing and implementing other projects that aim to improve the quality of life for people living with breathing and sleep disorders.

-During our Breathlessness Workshop in 2018, it was suggested we need simple algorithms for managing lung disease.
-As a result, we are developing a digital algorithm to diagnose and manage breathlessness – with greater accuracy and speed.
+Led by Professor Christine Jenkins, we have been developing a digital algorithm, E-Breathe, to diagnose and manage breathlessness – with greater accuracy and speed.
 Our hope is that E-Breathe will lead to better outcomes for people with respiratory breathlessness.

 Our team includes primary care doctors and nurses, community and paediatric physicians, allied health workers, and public health physicians.
 They are experienced in dealing with problems of diverse communities, including remote and international communities.

 We work in conjunction with primary care, community, and Non-Government Organisation health sectors and partner with pre-eminent organisations in this space, including: